 - 12. Neurological and haemodynamic observations. - 13.
 Continuous cardiac rhythm monitoring. - 14.
-Blood pressure (BP) management to achieve systolic BP less than 185mmHg and/or diastolic BP less than 110mmHg, if applicable.
-A radial arterial line may be inserted in the Adult ICU/HDU environment for close BP monitoring and frequent blood sampling, if deemed to be clinically indicated. - An indwelling urinary catheter (IDC) is only indicated in a patient with urinary 15. retention, and a nasogastric tube (NGT) is only indicated when a patient is likely not able to pass the 'Acute Screening of Swallowing in Stroke/ TIA' (ASSIST), or cleared by the Speech Pathologist.
-If indicated, consider the insertion of the devices prior to the administration of Alteplase. - 16.
-Confirmation of bed availability in the ASU, AICU/HDU, Neuro-COU as per site based policy. - 17.
-Patient weight (actual or estimated).
+Blood pressure (BP) management to achieve systolic BP less than 185mmHg and diastolic BP less than 110mmHg, if applicable.
+A radial arterial line may be inserted in the Adult ICU/HDU environment for close BP monitoring and frequent blood sampling, if deemed to be clinically indicated. - 15.
+An indwelling urinary catheter (IDC) is only indicated in a patient with urinary retention, and a nasogastric tube (NGT) is only indicated when a patient is likely not able to pass the 'Acute Screening of Swallowing in Stroke/ TIA' (ASSIST), or cleared by the Speech Pathologist.
+If indicated, consider the insertion of the devices prior to the administration of Alteplase.
+Emergent placement of NGT prior to thrombolysis is almost never required. - 16.
+Confirmation of bed availability in the ASU, AICU/HDU, Neuro-COU as per site-based policy. - 17.
+Patient weight.

 6.3.
-Prescribing Alteplase
+Prescribing alteplase

-Alteplase must be prescribed on the National Inpatient Medication Chart (NIMC) or electronic Medication Administration Record (MAR) in accordance with NSW Health -Medication Handling in NSW Public Health Facilities (PD2022 032).
+Alteplase must be prescribed on the National Inpatient Medication Chart (NIMC) or electronic Medication Administration Record (MAR) in accordance with NSW Health Policy Directive PD2022 032 - Medication Handling in NSW Public Health Facilities3.
 The powerplan of "Alteplase for Acute Stroke" must be selected when prescribing on MAR.

 6.4.
-Administration of Alteplase
+Administration of Alteplase9

-- Within 4.5 hours after the onset of stroke symptoms, or up to 9 hours after the time of last known to be well, or from the midpoint of sleep for patients who wake up with stroke symptoms, and when deemed clinically appropriate by Stroke physician. - The administration should be performed by skilled Registered Nurse or Medical • Officer.
+- Within 4.5 hours after the onset of stroke symptoms, or up to 9 hours after the time of last known to be well, or from the midpoint of sleep for patients who wake up with stroke symptoms, and when deemed clinically appropriate by Stroke physician.
+7 - The administration should be performed by skilled Registered Nurse or Medical Officer.
 Endorsed Enrolled Nurse may assist in the care for the patient under direct supervision of a Registered Nurse.

-Reconstitute Alteplase (Actilyse®)
+Reconstitute alteplase (Actilyse®)